tthorntone/AdNauseam-Wiki/Dynamic filtering: Benefits of blocking 3rd party iframe tags.md

 - **Host:** `ct1.addthis.com`
 - **Referer:** `http://www.ibtimes.com/`

 The above occurred with Adblock Plus with _EasyList_ + _EasyPrivacy_ enabled.
-Note that the cookie header which contains the fingerprinting information will be stripped if you set your browser to block 3rd-party cookies and local data.
+Note that the cookie header which contains the fingerprinting information will be stripped if you set your browser to block 3rd-party cookies and site data.

 AddThis and many other 3rd-parties which purpose is to data-mine you will be foiled by blocking 3rd-party `<iframe>` tags (even more so if blocking 3rd-party `<script>` tags).
 By blocking 3rd-party `<iframe>` tags, you don't have to [ask them permission to opt-out](http://www.addthis.com/privacy/opt-out).